-In bird eggs, several inorganic elements were not detected, including antimony, arsenic, beryllium, cadmium, lead, nickel, silver, thallium, and vanadium; these observations are similar with previous years.
-Mercury was detected above the regional statistical reference level (0.179 milligrams per kilogram) in two eggs at 0.21 and 0.21 milligrams per kilograms dry weight.
-These levels are below the lowest observable adverse effect level of 1.7 milligrams per kilogram dry weight (Thompson 1996).
+During 2019, a bird egg was collected and sampled.
+As similar to previous years, inorganic elements were not detected, including antimony, arsenic, beryllium, cadmium, lead, nickel, silver, thallium, and vanadium.
 All other detectable concentrations of elements were below the regional statistical reference level.